 Adapting Lighting Systems According to the Seasons

-Firstly, light sensors are practical devices.
-They adjust lighting levels when and where it is needed.
+Firstly, light sensors are are practical devices to adjust your lighting during seasonal changes.
+In fact, they adjust lighting levels when and where it is needed.
 As illumination periods fluctuate from one season to the next, these devices send a signal to the fixtures to adjust their lighting levels.
 When the sunlight is no longer adequate to light a room, the devices activate the artificial light sources.
 Thus, artificial lighting systems operate only when necessary.
 Light sensors illuminate the space for the occupants and save energy costs.

 By the same token, it is also sometimes strategically sound to install motion sensors that control lighting according to user needs.
 These systems turn lights on in a space only when that space is occupied.
 This way, people can safely circulate throughout a well-lit space, and the administration can benefit from substantial energy savings.